runtosolve/StructuresKit.jl/README.md

 ## Status
 The current offerings are pretty niche, with a focus on thin-walled structures.
 There is plenty of potential for growth, especially for large system problems.
 This is just the beginning.

-##Installation
+## Installation

-StructuresKit is not an officially registered package yet.
-Until then, you can install this on your local machine with these commands.
+You can install StructuresKit on your local machine with these commands.

 ```julia